 Once treatment has begun, it can take a month or two for your cat to make a complete recovery.
 If your cat has experienced hair loss, it may take four months or longer for the hair to grow back.

 Make sure you thoroughly disinfect your home and any items your cat has come into contact with to prevent re-exposure.

 There are a few ways to try to prevent feline scabies.

-Feed your cat a healthy diet to keep his immune system healthy.
+Feed your cat a healthy diet to keep their immune system healthy.

 Provide consistent grooming and brushing, which will help redistribute the protective oils on a cat’s skin.

-Good hygiene.
-Keep your cat’s surroundings clean.
-Mites can’t live long away from a host, so keeping both your cat and his environment clean limits opportunities for infestation.
+Practice good hygiene and keep your cat’s surroundings clean.
+Mites can’t live long away from a host, so keeping both your cat and their environment clean limits opportunities for infestation.